jbuisine/macop/paper.md

 Optimisation problems are frequently encountered in science and industry.
 Given a real-valued function $f$ defined on a set called the search space $X$, optimising the function $f$ consists of finding a point $x \in X$ that has the optimal value $f(x)$, or at least constructing a sequence $(x_t)_{t \in \mathbf{N}} \in X^\mathbb{N}$ that is close to the optimum.
 Depending on the search space $X$, optimisation problems can be globally classified as discrete problems (e.g. $X=\{0,1\}^n$) or as continuous problems (e.g. $X=\mathbb{R}^n$).
 Tools for modelling and solving discrete [@solid-solver] and continuous [@ceres-solver] problems are proposed in the literature.

-In this paper, `Macop` for `Minimalist And Customisable Optimisation Package`, is a proposed as a discrete optimisation Python package which doesn't implement every algorithm in the literature, but provides the ability to quickly develop and test your own algorithm and strategies.
+In this paper, `Macop` for `Minimalist And Customisable Optimisation Package`, is proposed as a discrete optimisation Python package which doesn't implement every algorithm in the literature, but provides the ability to quickly develop and test your own algorithm and strategies.
 The main objective of this package is to provide maximum flexibility, which allows easy implementation when experimenting new algorithms.

-Based on a common interaction loop (see \autoref{fig:macop-behaviour}) of all the algorithms. `Macop` wants to allow users to quickly focus on one of the main parts of this loop.
+Based on a common interaction loop (see \autoref{fig:macop-behaviour}) of all the algorithms, `Macop` wants to allow users to quickly focus on one of the main parts of this loop.

 ![Macop common interation loop.\label{fig:macop-behaviour}](docs/source/_static/documentation/macop_behaviour_reduced.png)

-# Motivation
+# Statement of Need

 Most of the operational research libraries developed in Python offer users either problems and algorithms where it is possible to choose parameters to obtain optimal (or near optimal) results such as proposed in [@MaherMiltenbergerPedrosoRehfeldtSchwarzSerrano2016], or, libraries targeted to a specific problem or algorithm such as [@simanneal-solver].
 Another package is proposed in [@solid-solver] which is a comprehensive gradient-free optimization framework written in Python.
 It seems very similar to `Macop`.
 However, hiearchic dependencies between algorithms, the notion of callbacks and adaptive operator selection are proposed within `Macop`.